Nick Nolte: Personal life

 Nolte married Clytie Lane in 2016.
-He was previously married to Sheila Page, Sharyn Haddad, and Rebecca Linger.
-Nolte and Linger have a son, Brawley (born 1986), who has had a few acting roles himself.
-Nolte and Lane have a daughter, Sophie (born 2007).
-Sophie played his granddaughter in Head Full of Honey.
+He had been previously married to Sheila Page, Sharyn Haddad, and Rebecca Linger.
+Nolte and Linger have a son, Brawley (b.
+1986), an actor who is married to Indian-American actress Navi Rawat.
+Nolte and Lane have a daughter, Sophia (b.
+2007).
+Sophia played his granddaughter in Head Full of Honey.
 Nolte and Linger also had a daughter in 1983 who was stillborn.
-Nolte has dated Karen Eklund, Debra Winger, and Vicki Lewis.
+Nolte lived with Karen Eklund, who later sued him for palimony.
+He has also dated Debra Winger and Vicki Lewis.

-Julia Roberts and Nolte co-starred in the film I Love Trouble in 1994.
-Following its release, the LA Times reported that the two did not get along well and had multiple spats on-set.

 Legal troubles and substance abuse

 Nolte is known for his "bad-boy reputation".

-In 1965, he was arrested for selling counterfeit documents and given a 45-year prison sentence and a $75,000 fine, but the sentence was suspended.
+In 1961, he was arrested for selling counterfeit draft card documents and given a 45-year prison sentence and a $75,000 fine ($814,715.72 in 2025), but the sentence was suspended.
 However, the felony conviction left him ineligible for military service.
 He had felt obligated to serve in the Vietnam War, and says that he felt incomplete as a young man for not going to Vietnam.

 On September 11, 2002, Nolte was arrested on suspicion of drunk driving in Malibu, California.
 Tests later showed that he was under the influence of GHB.
 Nolte responded that he has "been taking it for four years and I've never been raped."
 Three days later, he checked himself into Silver Hill Hospital in Connecticut for counseling.
 On December 12, 2002, he pleaded no contest to charges of driving under the influence.
 He was given three years' probation, with orders to undergo alcohol and drug counseling with random testing required.

 In 2005, The Independent reported that Nolte had struggled with substance abuse for "the majority of his adult life" and had begun abusing alcohol at an early age.
 After remaining sober for nearly 10 years, he resumed drinking in the late 1990s.
 Following his 2002 arrest, he again stopped drinking.
 In 2018, he told The Saturday Evening Post that he did not have a drug problem and that he had been "relatively clean outside of prescription stuff for years".